 You should always consider two or three companies before opting for the one that offers the best deal.
 Make sure to think this through since it’s not always the best to for the cheapest option.

-Another method is to rent a hitch carrier you can attach to the back of your car.
+Another method is to rent or buy a hitch carrier you can attach to the back of your car.
 This way, you can tow the motorcycle to wherever you want to.

 It might be the best option if you own an SUV.
 You’ll need a few tools and harnesses to secure the vehicle in place regardless of the distance.
 Make sure to only opt for it if you don’t plan to ride across a distance that’s too long.